-- Makes false accusations against a member of staff, which could precipitate action by the Police or Safeguarding Children's Board - Assaults a member of staff - Deliberate activation of the fire alarm without good intent - Threatens, harasses or is involved in sexual misconduct towards any member of the school community
+- Makes false accusations against a member of staff, which could precipitate action by the Police or Safeguarding Children's Board - ii.
+Assaults a member of staff - iii.
+Deliberate activation of the fire alarm without good intent - iv.
+Threatens, harasses or is involved in sexual misconduct towards any member of the school community

-- Swears at, or is personally insolent to a member of staff - Makes an unprovoked physical assault on another student - Makes an unprovoked verbal assault on another student - Theft - Arson - Breaches the conditions set following a Final Warning by the Co-Headteacher - Refuses to obey a reasonable instruction from the Headteacher - Is involved with the bullying of another student - Persistent bullying including online (which may include bullying related to protected characteristics) - Is involved in activities which are prejudicial to the health and safety of member(s) of the school community.
-This includes repeatedly failing to follow instructions from staff - Uses audio or visual recordings of members of the school community in a way which could be construed as harassment, bullying or an invasion of their privacy - Is involved with the use of, possession or distribution of alcohol, illegal or non-prescribed drugs, or substances (including 'legal highs') during the school day - Brings an offensive weapon into school - Threatens students or staff with an offensive weapon (see below) - Behaviour in or out of school that precipitates Police action which may or may not affect members of the school community. - Persistent disruption and defiance - Repeated possession and/or use of an illegal drug or drug paraphernalia on school premises - Repeated or serious misuse of the school computers by hacking or other activities that compromise the integrity of the computer network - Uses ICT or any form of media, including social networking media inappropriately, in a way which could be construed as harassment and/or bullying of other members of the school community, or an invasion of their privacy or which is deemed to cause offence or harm to the school or its members. - Bringing the good name of the school and/or staff into disrepute. - An offence which is not listed but is, in the opinion of the headteacher, so serious that it will have a detrimental effect on the discipline and well-being of the school community.
+- v.
+Swears at, or is personally insolent to a member of staff - vi.
+Makes an unprovoked physical assault on another student - vii.
+Makes an unprovoked verbal assault on another student - viii.
+Theft - ix.
+Arson - x.
+Breaches the conditions set following a Final Warning by the Co-Headteacher - xi.
+Refuses to obey a reasonable instruction from the Headteacher - xii.
+Is involved with the bullying of another student - xiii.
+Persistent bullying including online (which may include bullying related to protected characteristics) - xiv.
+Is involved in activities which are prejudicial to the health and safety of member(s) of the school community.
+This includes repeatedly failing to follow instructions from staff - xv.
+Uses audio or visual recordings of members of the school community in a way which could be construed as harassment, bullying or an invasion of their privacy - xvi.
+Is involved with the use of, possession or distribution of alcohol, illegal or controlled drugs, or substances (including 'legal highs') during the school day - xvii.
+Brings an offensive weapon into school - xviii.
+Threatens students or staff with an offensive weapon (see below) - xix.
+Behaviour in or out of school that precipitates Police action which may or may not affect members of the school community. - xx.
+Persistent disruption and defiance - xxi.
+Repeated possession and/or use of an illegal or controlled drug or drug paraphernalia on school premises - xxii.
+Repeated or serious misuse of the school computers by hacking or other activities that compromise the integrity of the computer network - xxiii.
+Uses ICT or any form of media, including social networking media inappropriately, in a way which could be construed as harassment and/or bullying of other members of the school community, or an invasion of their privacy or which is deemed to cause offence or harm to the school or its members. - xxiv.
+Bringing the good name of the school and/or staff into disrepute. - xxv.
+An offence which is not listed but is, in the opinion of the headteacher, so serious that it will have a detrimental effect on the discipline and well-being of the school community.